aakarsh27/jsx-files/README.md

 my charger is broken now so i dont use my laptop v frequently and it makes me sad

-im really sad that i am unable to use
+im really sad that i am unable to use it